 “Prediabetes” is diagnosed when you have an HbA1c between 6.0 and 6.4%, and

 Type 2 diabetes is diagnosed when you have an HbA1c of greater than 6.4%.

 However, as shown in the charts below, the mainstream definition of “normal” is far from optimal.

-By the time you have “pre-diabetes” (with an HbA1c of greater than 6.0%), you are at risk of many of the most common western diseases of ageing and causes of death such as heart disease, stroke, Parkinson’s, Alzheimer’s and cancer.
+By the time you have “pre-diabetes”, you are at risk of many of the most common western diseases of ageing and causes of death such as heart disease, stroke, Parkinson’s, Alzheimer’s and cancer.

 average blood sugar

 In this video, diabetes pioneer Dr Richard Bernstein tells how he refined his understanding of optimal blood sugar levels by asking healthy your sale reps to demonstrate their blood sugar metres on themselves.
 They always seemed to come out at about 83 mg/dL (or 4.6mmol/L).
 This correlates well with the level at which we see the lowest level of risk of various common diseases.
 Today, people with Type 1 who follow Dr Bernstein’s recommendations balance their food and insulin to maintain a blood sugar of around 83 mg/dL or 4.6 mmol/L.

 ketosis vs. hyperinsulinemia

 While high glucose levels are bad news (due to glucose toxicity and excessive glycation) they typically go hand in hand with high insulin levels.

 A metabolically healthy person will store excess energy in their fat cells, ready for easy access when required later.
 But if we continue to fill our fat cells with the excess energy they get to the point where they cannot continue to expand to absorb the excess energy.
 It is at this point that our adipose tissue becomes insulin resistant.